-- Will the CDC create a resume for a student?
+- Will the Career Development Center create a resume for a student?

 No. However, we will guide a student/alumnus through the process of resume creation and/or revision.
-As the CDC employs a developmental approach to career counseling, our philosophy is to foster and facilitate career planning.
+As the Career Development Center employs a developmental approach to career counseling, our philosophy is to foster and facilitate career planning.

 - I am aware of an internship/employment opportunity.
 Is there somewhere on campus that I could post it?

-Yes, the CDC regularly lists and updates such opportunities.
+Yes, the Career Development Center regularly lists and updates such opportunities.
 We utilize an online career management system, PHIN Connect, to market and inform students about internship/employment opportunities and upcoming career events.

 Resources and Support for Faculty & Staff: